Arts / What’s on in Canberra this weekend? - Canberra CityNews

 Arts / What’s on in Canberra this weekend?

+STUDIOMAP in Griffith is running POKE-Art and Manga & Illustration Workshops designed for children for two hours daily.
+Participants only need to bring snacks.
+January 16–20 / 3.30pm-5.30pm, bookings to studiomap.com.au

+FRIENDS of the ANU Classics Museum are running an interactive “hands-on” session for children (8-13 years) to explore and investigate objects in the collection.
+10.30am–12.30pm, Monday, January 16.
+Free event.
+Numbers will be limited to 10 children and they must be accompanied by adults.
+Bookings to rosjackson4@gmail.com

-THE Charlotte Pass Celtic Music Camp offers guitar, fiddle and mandolin or accompaniment training with Dave O’Neill and Jeremy Dunlop.
-Dinners in the Lodge will be provided by Zena Armstrong and Peter Logue.
-Places still available.
-January 13-18, bookings to charlottepasscelticmusiccamp.com or contact jo@jocresswell.com or 0420 769449.AARWUN Art Gallery is holding a black tie dinner and fine art auction to raise funds for Geraldine Cox’s “Sunrise Cambodia” project.
+Arts business:AARWUN Art Gallery is holding a black tie dinner and fine art auction to raise funds for Geraldine Cox’s “Sunrise Cambodia” project.
+The auction will include works by Wendy Sharpe, John Olsen, Carlos Barrios, Charles Blackman, and many more.
 Senator Derryn Hinch will chair the event.
-Abbey Function Centre, Nicholls, 6pm, February 4, 2017.
+At the Abbey Function Centre, Nicholls, 6pm, February 4.
 Bookings to aarwuncanberra@bigpond.com or 6230 2055.

+Eurobodalla’s “River of Art” festival seeks expressions of interest from artists, performers and community groups to become part of the 10 day feast of events along the far south coast of NSW between Durras and Bermagui in May.
+All details at riverofart.com.au

+IN 2017, Rookwood Cemetery will be celebrating its 150th year since opening and will once again host “HIDDEN – A Rookwood Sculpture Walk”, uniquely set amongst the gardens and graves.
+Artists nationwide are called upon to draw inspiration from the historic and cultural significance of Rookwood’s many communities.
+Inquiries to curator, Cassandra Hard Lawrie at curator@rookwoodcemetery.com.au or 0425 327590.

 THE Wesley Music Foundation is calling for outstanding voice and instrumental students to apply for its Music Scholarships Program for 2017.
 Tertiary and senior secondary students must demonstrate that they have great potential as a vocalist or instrumentalist and can benefit from opportunities to practise in Wesley Music Centre and Wesley Uniting Church.
 Applications to wesleycanberra.org.au

+ARTISTS from the Southern Tablelands Arts region and from the Macarthur Region interested in having their art work projected onto key buildings in Picton as part of the “illuminARTe Wollondilly Festival” in April are invited to submit their works by Friday, February 18.
+All Inquiries to Community Projects and Events Team, phone 4677 9611.

 BILK Gallery in Manuka is now seeking proposals and expressions of interest for a limited number of exhibitions in 2017 and 2018.
-These could be solo exhibitions, installations, experimental works or group exhibitions – specific to jewellery and objects in metal or glass.
-Proposals until February 28.
-To bilk.com.au
+These could be a solo exhibition, installations, experimental works or group exhibitions – specific to jewellery and objects in metal or glass.
+Proposals until February 28 to bilk.com.au

-ARTISTS from the Southern Tablelands Arts region and from the Macarthur Region interested in having their art work projected onto key buildings in Picton as part of the “illuminARTe Wollondilly Festival” in April are invited to submit their works for consideration.
-Upload works to wollondilly.nsw.gov.au/lifestyle/recreation-facilities/illuminarte/ by Friday, February 18.
-All Inquiries to Community Projects and Events Team, phone 4677 9611.

-THE experimental “SoundOut” music festival is going ahead in February and is running a crowdfunding campaign to raise $15,000 to bring out artists like RHRR trio from France, violinists Mia Zabelka and Irene Kepl from Austria and avant garde bassist Luiz Gabriel Gubeiss from Brazil.
-Visit gofundme.com and search for “Soundout”.

-ONE of Canberra’s longest continuously running youth arts programs is Canberra’s Young Music Society’s 47th annual Summer Music School, run by composer/director Stephen Leek.
-It’s four exciting music education-based holiday programs in one, for Canberra’s young people that will inspire and entertain all ages.
-At Radford College, Bruce, January 9-20.
-Bookings still open to youngmusicsociety.org.au

 REGISTRATIONS are now open For “RAW Comedy”, Australia’s largest open-mic comedy competition.
 Registrations to rawcomedy.com.au